wildmountainfarms/solarthing/README.md

 ### [History](docs/history.md)

 ### TODO Look into
+* Figure out how to use https://emoncms.org/ to graph data
 * Look into supporting Elasticsearch, MongoDB, Graphite, Prometheus
 * Log data to https://pvoutput.org
 * Do something with https://www.home-assistant.io/ somehow